Australia seeks to ease COVID-19 test rules as cases hit records | Health

 - Australia

 Australia will seek to make urgent changes to COVID-19 testing rules to ease pressure on test sites as infections surged and the country's most populous state reported a near doubling in daily cases.
-Prime Minister Scott Morrison said on Wednesday Australia needed "a gear change" to manage testing requirements, redefine who qualifies as close contact, and the furlough of virus-exposed workers.
+Prime Minister Scott Morrison said on Wednesday Australia needed "a gear change" to manage overburdened laboratories and get people out of isolation.
 He called a snap meeting of the national cabinet on Thursday.

 "We just can't have everybody just being taken out of circulation because they just happen to be at a particular place at a particular time," Morrison said during a media briefing.
-Morrison's proposed rules on close contacts could mean most people do not have to get PCR tests or isolate themselves, cutting long lines at test sites and 72-to-96-hour waits for lab results.
+Morrison's plan would prioritize clinically urgent cases, in a bid to cut long lines at test sites and waits for lab results, which can currently take three to four days.

+The proposed rules would rely more on rapid antigen tests, redefine close contacts of confirmed cases to those who live in the same household, and only require PCR tests for people with symptoms.
+Close contacts would have to isolate for seven days.
+A growing number of countries, including the United States and Britain, have shortened the recommended isolation time for asymptomatic cases.

 Anderson had a PCR test after a friend he caught up with just before Christmas tested positive.
 When he went for a follow-up test, the site was closed.
 After seeing long lines at other testing hubs, he settled for a rapid antigen test at home, but with soaring cases, he is concerned he might struggle to get a PCR test, as required, ahead of his next chemotherapy appointment on Jan.
 11.